 interviewed was convicted paedophile, Ronald Jebson.
 He

 spoke to police on two occasions but he had an alibi for

 the evening, the police never followed it up.

-Jebson entices an 11 year old boy into his car, he takes
+Jebson enticed an 11 year old boy into his car, he took

-caught and sentenced to 5 years, being eventually
+He was caught and sentenced to 5 years, but was

 1970, The bodies of the two missing children were found